javaminorgroup5/backend/README.md

 # backend
 For the backend you need to setup a postgres database server.
+On port 5432.

 # Travis
 We use travis-ci to verify the code of the backend.
 The the travis file is .travis.yml